In this section, the color scheme shown in the screenshots may differ from the actual appearance of the Control Centre.

 Each active blockage event includes the following details: fraud type, protection method, A-side (number range, country, or network), B-side (number range, country, or network), date and time of blocking, and the time of blockage expiration.

-You can hover over the icon for a brief description of the detected fraud type.
+icon for a brief description of the detected fraud type.

 You can learn more about a particular active blockage event by clicking on it (you will be directed to the Active Blockage Details page, which is described in the Active Blockages module of the Control module group).

-You can click the three dots on the right side of the blockage and select the 'View Fraud Call Attempts' option to view the corresponding fraud call attempts, or select the 'Unblock' option to remove the blockage (if the fraud management team decides that the blockage is unnecessary or excessive).
+on the right side of the blockage and select the 'View Fraud Call Attempts' option to view the corresponding fraud call attempts, or select the 'Unblock' option to remove the blockage (if the fraud management team decides that the blockage is unnecessary or excessive).

-To find the information about all active blockages, click the SHOW ALL button at the bottom of the section (the amount of blockages is displayed in parentheses).
+To find the information about all active blockages, click the SHOW ALL button at the bottom of the widget (the amount of blockages is displayed in parentheses).
 You will be directed to the corresponding module Active Blockages (this module is described in the Control module group).

 Here you can find the pre-defined widget of of connected and non-connected call attempts bar chart.